If you're going to Brazil, get a yellow fever vaccine, CDC warns

 There are vaccines that protect against yellow fever, but the U.S.-made vaccine is not available.
 The federal government has imported a French-made vaccine but it can be hard to find, the CDC said.

-Since last July, 409 yellow fever cases have been confirmed in Brazil and 118 people have died, the World Health Organization says.
+Since last July, 920 yellow fever cases have been confirmed in Brazil and 300 people have died, the Pan American Health Organization says.

 People planning to travel to Brazil need to take the time to find and get it before they go, Cetron said.